IRNAS/koruza-v2-tracking/README.md

 ## Algorithms
 The goal of alignment algorithms is to align both KORUZA v2 Pro units in a position where the strength of the received optical signal is maximized on both units.
 This can be done in various ways, applying different algorithms.

 We have currently implemented a Spiral Scan Align Algorithm.
-More Auto Alignment Algorithms and Tracking techniques are planned to release in the future.
+More Auto Alignment Algorithms and Tracking techniques are planned to be released in the future.

+## Guide to Implementation
+_Coming soon..._

+This section will include all relevant instructions on how a user must implement their own algorithm such that it is compatible with the alignment engine and other KORUZA sotware packages.

 ## License
 Firmware and software originating from KORUZA v2 Pro project, including KORUZA v2 Pro Tracking, is licensed under [GNU General Public License v3.0](https://github.com/IRNAS/koruza-v2-tracking/blob/master/LICENSE).